baoduy/hbd.astro-paper/src/content/blog/dotnet-tool-for-azure-ad-to-adss-Users-writeback.md

 Upon successful write-back of the user account to ADDS, the account owner must reset their password since the application generates a random password of 50 length characters.

-> This password is just temporary password as it will be overwritten with the latest password once users changed their password in Azure AD by the password write-back of AD-AAD Sync.
+> This password is just a temporary password as it will be overwritten with the latest password once users changed their password in Azure AD by the password write-back of AD-AAD Sync.

 ## Source Code